-A partnership agreement is a written document used to formalize a relationship between two or more business partners.
-The agreement - otherwise referred to as a "Partnership Contract" or the "Articles of Partnership" - is necessary for individuals who decide to run a for-profit business together.
+A Partnership Agreement is a written document used to formalize a relationship between two or more business partners.
+The agreement is necessary for individuals who decide to run a for-profit business together.

-When establishing a partnership agreement, business partners should carefully outline its rules and their responsibilities to ensure clear communication between all parties.
+When establishing a partnership, business partners should carefully outline its rules and their responsibilities to ensure clear communication between all parties.
 Business partners share the ownership of the company and are equally liable for its obligations and debts, as well as for the actions of the other members of the partnership.
 A formal agreement outlines the voting power of each partner, the distribution of profits and losses, and sets rules for financial reporting.

 This is a legal contract signed by individuals who intend to become partners and form a company with the intent of making a profit.